msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

 .. reveal:: re-define-executing-running
-    :showtitle: 'Execute code' or 'execute a program'
+    :showtitle: 'Execute' or 'run' code (a computer program)
     :modal:
     :modaltitle: Definition

-    Execute code: perform the instructions in the code.

-    Execute a program: perform the instructions in the (computer) program.
+    Execute or run code (a program): perform the instructions in the code (program).

-    Example: "You can see what the program does by executing it."
+    Example: "To see what code does, just execute it."

-.. reveal:: re-define-running
-    :showtitle: 'Run code' or 'run a program'
-    :modal:
-    :modaltitle: Definition

-    Run code/a program: another way to say 'execute' the code/program.

-    Example: "Run the code to see what it does."
+    Example: "The program crashed when I tried to run it."

 .. reveal:: re-define-language
     :showtitle: 'Programming language'